Passive optical network: Network elements

 A PON is a shared network, in that the OLT sends a single stream of downstream traffic that is seen by all ONUs.
 Each ONU reads the content of only those packets that are addressed to it.
 Encryption is used to prevent eavesdropping on downstream traffic.

+An OLT can have several ports, and each port can drive a single PON network with split ratios or splitting factors of around 1:32 or 1:64, meaning that for each port on the OLT, up to 32 or 64 ONUs at customer sites can be connected.
+Several PON standards can co-exist on the same ODN (optical distribution network) by using different wavelengths.

 Upstream bandwidth allocation

 The OLT is responsible for allocating upstream bandwidth to the ONUs.
 Because the optical distribution network (ODN) is shared, ONU upstream transmissions could collide if they were transmitted at random times.
 ONUs can lie at varying distances from the OLT, meaning that the transmission delay from each ONU is unique.
 The OLT measures delay and sets a register in each ONU via PLOAM (physical layer operations, administrations and maintenance) messages to equalize its delay with respect to all of the other ONUs on the PON.

 Once the delay of all ONUs has been set, the OLT transmits so-called grants to the individual ONUs.
 A grant is permission to use a defined interval of time for upstream transmission.
 The grant map is dynamically re-calculated every few milliseconds.
 The map allocates bandwidth to all ONUs, such that each ONU receives timely bandwidth for its service needs.

 Some services – POTS, for example – require essentially constant upstream bandwidth, and the OLT may provide a fixed bandwidth allocation to each such service that has been provisioned.
 DS1 and some classes of data service may also require constant upstream bit rate.
 But much data traffic, such as browsing web sites, is bursty and highly variable.
 Through dynamic bandwidth allocation (DBA), a PON can be oversubscribed for upstream traffic, according to the traffic engineering concepts of statistical multiplexing.
 (Downstream traffic can also be oversubscribed, in the same way that any LAN can be oversubscribed.
 The only special feature in the PON architecture for downstream oversubscription is the fact that the ONU must be able to accept completely arbitrary downstream time slots, both in time and in size.)